phf/go-queue/BENCH.md

 ```

 The *only* difference between `old time` and `new time` is that the
-latter benchmarks had two additional *test cases* in `queue_test.go`.
+latter had two additional *test cases* in `queue_test.go`.
 The presence of those test cases makes *all* benchmarks appear worse
 for some reason.
-If I comment them out and run the *exact* *same* benchmarks, everything
+If I comment them out and run the *exact* *same* benchmarks again,
-is "back to normal" for some reason.
+everything is "back to normal" as it were.
-For now I am reporting the worse results in the official `README` just
+For now I am reporting the *worse* results in the official `README` just
 to be conservative, but I believe something needs to be fixed on the Go
 side of things.